Lumos3D: A Single-Forward Framework for Low-Light 3D Scene Restoration: Abstract

 \section{Abstract}

-Restoring 3D scenes captured under low-light conditions remains a fundamental yet challenging problem.
-Most existing approaches depend on precomputed camera poses and scene-specific optimization, which greatly restricts their scalability to dynamic real-world environments.
-To overcome these limitations, we introduce Lumos3D, a generalizable pose-free framework for 3D low-light scene restoration.
-Trained once on a single dataset, Lumos3D performs inference in a purely feed-forward manner, directly restoring illumination and structure from unposed, low-light multi-view images without any per-scene training or optimization.
-Built upon a geometry-grounded backbone, Lumos3D reconstructs a normal-light 3D Gaussian representation that restores illumination while faithfully preserving structural details.
-During training, a cross-illumination distillation scheme is employed, where the teacher network is distilled on normal-light ground truth to transfer accurate geometric information, such as depth, to the student model.
-A dedicated Lumos loss is further introduced to promote photometric consistency within the reconstructed 3D space.
-Experiments on real-world datasets demonstrate that Lumos3D achieves high-fidelity low-light 3D scene restoration with accurate geometry and strong generalization to unseen cases.
-Furthermore, the framework naturally extends to handle over-exposure correction, highlighting its versatility for diverse lighting restoration tasks.
+Restoring 3D scenes with low-light conditions is challenging, and most existing methods depend on precomputed camera poses and scene-specific optimization, which greatly restricts their application to real-world scenarios.
+To overcome these limitations, we propose Lumos3D, a pose-free single-forward framework for 3D low-light scene restoration.
+First, we develop a cross-illumination distillation scheme, where a frozen teacher network takes normal-light ground truth images as input to distill accurate geometric information to the student model.
+Second, we define a Lumos loss to improve the restoration quality of the reconstructed 3D Gaussian space.
+Trained on a single dataset, Lumos3D performs inference in a purely feed-forward manner, directly restoring illumination and structure from unposed, low-light multi-view images without any per-scene training or optimization.
+Experiments on real-world datasets demonstrate that Lumos3D achieves competitive restoration results compared to scene-specific methods.
+Our codes will be released soon.

-\begin{IEEEImpStatement} Achieving reliable 3D restoration from low-light inputs is crucial for autonomous perception and immersive vision systems operating under challenging illumination.
-Conventional low-light or relighting methods either rely on precomputed camera poses or require costly scene-specific optimization, hindering their scalability and real-world deployment.
-This work introduces \textbf{Lumos3D}, a geometry-aware and optimization-free framework that unifies illumination restoration and 3D reconstruction within a single feed-forward pipeline.
-By coupling a geometry-grounded backbone with a distillation-based learning strategy and the proposed Lumos loss, Lumos3D recovers accurate structure and consistent illumination directly from unposed multi-view inputs.
-The proposed paradigm establishes a foundation for generalizable and physically consistent 3D restoration applicable to autonomous driving, robotics, and immersive visual systems in complex lighting environments. \end{IEEEImpStatement}